kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/documentation/detailed_documentation.md

 ### Pipeline Log Example

-Below is part of the pipeline log showing each stage run sequentially (e.g., `v0_download_and_save_data`, `v0_sanitize_column_names`), including how metadata is calculated and saved.
+Below is part of the pipeline log showing each stage run sequentially (e.g., `v0_ingest_data`, `v0_sanitize_column_names`), including how metadata is calculated and saved.
 It highlights:

 - **Stage Execution**
   Each DVC stage prints a “Running stage” message.
-Hydra overrides (e.g., `setup.script_base_name=download_and_save_data`) appear in the command, indicating which transformation or step is being executed.
+Hydra overrides (e.g., `setup.script_base_name=ingest_data`) appear in the command, indicating which transformation or step is being executed.

 - **File I/O and Metadata**
   The pipeline logs read/write operations along with file hashes.
 For example: